 While McCrone’s services are often called upon for litigation, environmental, and industrial manufacturing purposes, the bulk of McCrone’s work lies in identifying miniscule particles in composites and materials ranging from soil to the latest medicine.
 They are called upon to find the needle in the haystack, or the particle in the pharmaceutical.

 Founded in 1956 and located in Westmont, Illinois for the past twenty years, The McCrone Group, Inc., has become internationally recognized as a world leader in microscopy, microanalysis, materials characterization, and consulting.
 Under the leadership of Donald A. Brooks since 1975, The McCrone Group has become a multidimensional organization encompassing McCrone Associates - the analytical service and consulting firm; McCrone Microscopes & Accessories – the microscope and instrument sales group; the College of Microscopy – the microscopy learning center; ModernMicroscopy.com – the online peer reviewed journal of microscopy; and the McCrone Atlas of Microscopic Particles – the online subscriber based atlas.

 “Our charge today is to ensure that The McCrone Group continues to serve as the world’s Premier Microscopy Resource for our many clients throughout the world, as well as the scientific community,” said Brooks, President & CEO.

-For more information, visit www.mccrone.com.
+For more information, visit the McCrone Group website.